GwenaelleDeconninck/GwenaelleDeconninck/README.md

 - ⚡ Fun fact: ...
 -->

-I am currently a post-doctoral fellow at Lund University (Sweden) in Tobias Uller group (see https://feiner-uller-group.se/ for more info).
+I am currently a post-doctoral fellow at Lund University (Sweden) in Tobias Uller group.

+See https://feiner-uller-group.se/ for more info.

 My research interests include community ecology, ecophysiology, and the effects of environmental change on populations and ecosystems.

 I am particularly interested in topics related to conservation and invasion biology.

 ## 2024-ongoing • Post doc project